 And it also requires some courage.
 As Paul always says, living in a foreign country can be the richest, most rewarding experience of your life, but you have to let it.
 It can be an adventure if you are willing to learn what the new culture can teach you.
 You have to be willing to be like a child again and to learn from everything around you.
 You have to be willing to try to speak foreign words and get over your fear of looking foolish.
 Start with basic greetings.
 Smile at people you pass in the streets and shopkeepers with whom you do business.
 Look for common ground.
 And remember, you are the foreigner here.
 You are the one with the obligation to try to fit in, adapt, and maybe even contribute to your new neighbors.

 The Free Dictionary defines integration as “the bringing of people of different racial or ethnic groups into unrestricted and equal association.”
 To me, unrestricted means without barriers.
 Language can be one of those barriers to integration, but it doesn’t have to be a permanent one.
 Our friends, Tom and Marcia, moved from the U.S. to a small village in the mountains of Costa Rica where they are the only expats.
 They are learning Spanish and, while their language skills are far from perfect, they don’t let it stop them from trying to communicate.
 And they are rewarded by a richer experience and the appreciation of their new friends for their efforts.
 “Be more than a spectator,” says Tom.
 “Join in…Don’t just study Spanish, speak it!
 It’s natural to be afraid of making a mistake, but get over it and just speak…When you don’t understand, just say so.
 Don’t be embarrassed or afraid.
 You will make a lot of mistakes, but it won’t be long until people are praising how much you understand…If all else fails a shrug and a smile always works.”
-After more than four years of living in Costa Rica, Paul and I are still taking Spanish lessons.
+After almost nine years of living in Costa Rica, Paul and I are still taking Spanish lessons.
 It’s a process; as they say here, poco a poco (little by little).
 We are nowhere close to being fluent.
 But we didn’t come to another country to have only English-speaking friends.
 We are at the point where we do have Tico friends and can carry on conversations in Spanish.
 We don’t understand everything, but can usually get the general idea of what they are saying.

 So, my best advice is to resist the temptation to be ethnocentric – try not to judge this new culture by the values and standards of your home culture.
 Learn some Spanish.
 Get to know some Ticos.
 Be courageous and humble.
 And have the time of your life!